FDM vs. SLA vs. SLS: Battle of the 3D technologies

 |Chemicals compatibility||Leakage due to micro-gaps||Highly resistant (Nylon)||Not defined||Not defined|

 |Cost||Printers inexpensive,Material inexpensive||Printers very expensive,Material inexpensive||Printer medium priced,Resins can be expensive||Printer Expensive,Resins can be expensive|

-For more information about the technologies or materials, you can go check out our blog on SLS vs. SLA which goes further into details of each technology, our comparison page on FDM vs. SLS which shows examples of both technology and compares them, or our glossary pages on SLS, FDM, SLA, Nylon, ABS, and much more.
+Did you choose your 3D printing method?
+For more information about the technologies or materials, you can go check out our blog on SLS vs. SLA which goes further into details of each technology, our comparison page on FDM vs. SLS which shows examples of both technologies and compares them, or our glossary pages on SLS, FDM, SLA, Nylon, ABS, and much more.